Phishing and Spear Phishing

 - Read more about how to protect yourself from phishing on the 4Help knowledge base.

-If you receive a suspicious email, inform your IT departmental liaison.
+If you receive a suspicious email to your VT email address, inform your IT departmental liaison.
 You should also report suspicious emails to Outlook or Gmail.
 Additionally, be sure to mark these messages as 'spam' or 'phishing.'
 By doing so, you enable another layer of protection that will block additional messages or malicious links from that sender, and help keep others safe as well.

 Finally, if you think you may have been hacked, report the incident to the IT Security Office as soon as possible.